 Preparedness Levels (PLs) are established and maintained throughout the calendar year.
-Consideration for burning environment, fire (RX and Wildland fires), non-fire (All-hazard support), total resource/drawdown capability fires, and other considerations such as national and international assistance.
+The burning environment, fire (RX and Wildland fires), non-fire (All-hazard support), total resource/drawdown capability fires, and other considerations, such as national and international assistance, all contribute to the preparedness level, both geographically and nationally.